Cheese on a Plate

 But it is not any difference from the model that makes the building so much more interesting but differences between the way we look at models and the way we look at buildings.
 Goldberger points out that while one usually views models from above, no one really sees buildings from above except helicopter pilots—and, around here, the governors who ride with them.
 From above, the sheer expanse of the building is vividly plain.
 The office blocks shrivel in significance in the midst of all that square footage.
 Seen from street level, however, that expanse is hidden by the concrete walls which ring the building and loom nine feet and more above the sidewalk.
 Undistracted by the intervening distance, one's eye fastens instead on the office blocks, which from the street regain their place as a focal point of the structure.
 The overlapping horizontal planes, punctured by vertical outcrops, seemed insignificant in model form but give it a surprisingly mobile image to the viewer passing by.

 Further, the building's sheer breadth has the effect of creating its own setting, creating its own horizon almost.
 (Only the state's electrical generating plant mars the otherwise uninterrupted vista.)
 It is not inspired design but intelligent.
 Its charms are in its shapes rather than its details.
 If it shows an indifferent face to the pedestrian it's because it was designed for access by automobile.
 (There is a nice irony here.
 The most interesting view of the building may be looking east up Jefferson Street.
 The site slopes considerably toward the west as Jefferson descends into an old creek valley, and the building sort of reveals itself plane by plane as one moves uphill.
-Few people will see it this way, however; Jefferson Street is a one-way street that leaves cars heading the wrong way.)
+Few people will see it this way, however; Jefferson Street is a one-way street that leaves cars heading in the opposite direction.)

 One is often tempted to overpraise new buildings which manage to not be actually ugly; we no longer expect art, but are grateful to get anything better than insult.
 We don't know how well the building will actually work, of course, and one of those office blocks does tend to put one in mind of the Wizard of Oz's Rubik's Cube.
 Still, one need only glance a block to the south at the Bicentennial Building, a private office building which looks like it was built out of Lego blocks by a twelve-year-old nursing a grudge, to be reminded of what the revenue center could have become.